-Teams skills training.
+Team skills training.
 On one project, we spent the first few weeks learning the new technical skills that all team members would need.
 The training ensured a common framework and base-level of knowledge.
 It also allowed the team to interact and develop relationships in a safe environment.

 Goal and vision setting exercises.
 Norming and Performing organizations understand the project’s goals and objectives.
 To build this alignment, directly engage the team in the product conceptualization process.
 For example, let them observe customer focus groups or participate in the product design process.

 Social gatherings that encourage interaction.
 A chili cook-off, bowling event, or sports day at a local park can start the process of building the social connections important to high-performing teams.
-Nothing brings people together better than shared an experience with food.
+Nothing brings people together better than sharing an experience with food.
 Create a fun environment, offer token awards and prizes.

 Formal team building events.
 There are many ways to formally build a team such as an escape room or outward bound-like adventure.
-More scalable events may include team building workshops with exercises that promote constructive interactions at the office.
+More scalable events may include team-building workshops with exercises that promote constructive interactions at the office.